 2023-24 Teacher Grant applications are now open!
 All certificated PUSD staff are welcome to apply by October 6th, 2023.

 Every year, we’re amazed at all the different ways that PUSD educators use their Teacher Grants to improve opportunities for students in the classroom.
-Today, we’re showcasing some ways that teachers have used the arts, including by integrating them into different parts of the curriculum.
+Here, we have a few quick stories about ways that teachers have used their grants to bring science and technology into the classroom.

 Grant Award: $2,000

 Teacher Grants are one of PEF’s signature programs, and have been around for over 50 years!
 Learn more and apply at www.pased.org/teachers